dlevs/dlevs.com-legacy/README.md

 ## First time setup

 1. Install the Node.js version specified by [package.json](./package.json)'s `engine` property.
+2. Install ffmpeg: `brew install ffmpeg`.
-1. Copy all images not committed to this repository to `/images`.
+3. Copy all media files not committed to this repository to `/publicSrc/processUncommitted`.
+This directory is for images, videos, etc, and is gitignored from repository due to filesize.
-1. In the terminal, run:
+4. In the terminal, run:
     ```bash
     npm install                             # Install dependencies
     npm run build                           # Compile static assets (JS, CSS, image compression)